shikhar1020/HealthCare-Chatbot/README.md

 This source is free to use, but ChatterBot does have a license which still applies and can be found on the [LICENSE](https://github.com/gunthercox/ChatterBot/blob/master/LICENSE) page.

 ## Team DocBot Members
-Akanksha Bansal
+1. Akanksha Bansal
-Arushi Sehgal
+2. Arushi Sehgal
-Shikhar srivastava
+3. Shikhar Srivastava
-Avni tyagi
+4. Avni tyagi